ACT college code:

 We look forward to working with you and your students in the coming months.
 If you have any additional questions, please feel free to contact our office.

 - Support Programs

 - Admitted Student Checklist

-What changes to the admissions process will be implemented with the switch to the Common Application?
+What differs in the admissions process with the use of the Common Application?

 How do I access the online School Forms?

 Counselors interested in utilizing the online School Forms should provide their students with a valid email address through which they can receive an invitation and notifications regarding the School Forms.
 If an applicant chooses not to provide a counselor’s email address when they assign the School Forms, then they are considered to have opted out of the electronic submission method and instructed to turn in hard copies of the forms to their counselor for submission.